Skatteetaten/mva-meldingen/docs/omvendt_eng/informasjonsmodell/index.md

 | 2023.01.30 | Initial version of documentation for VAT return for reverse tax liability         |

-## Change in the code list for as a consequence of the VAT-report for VAT compensation
+## Change in the code list for as a consequence of the VAT return for reverse tax liability

 In the code list for remarks (merknad.xml) and SAFT-T (mvaKodeSAFT.xml) the following has been added:

     <omvendtAvgiftsplikt>SANN</omvendtAvgiftsplikt>

 These additions shal be used to decide if the code pertains to reverse liability.